hsf-training/hsf-training-cmake-webpage/_episodes/04-targets.md

 add_executable(myexample simple.cpp)
 ```

-This creates an "executable" target with the name `mytarget`.
+This creates an "executable" target with the name `myexample`.
 Target names must be unique (and there
 is a way to set the executable name to something other than the target name if you really want to).

 Targets are much like "objects" in other languages; they have properties (member variables) that